stefanjudis/stefan-judis-website-editors/README.md

 **Feel free to use and/or fork it for your Contentful App.**

+❗If you have ideas or wishes for custom Contentful components, [please file an issue](https://github.com/stefanjudis/stefan-judis-website-editors/issues/new) and let me know about them. :)

 ## An enriched markdown editor

 ![Custom markdown editor with Alex.js validation and a copy button](./images/markdown.png)